XrkArul/err_response/README.md

 Large reasoning models (e.g., DeepSeek-R1, Qwen3) achieve strong performance by generating extended chain-of-thought traces and training with reinforcement learning from verifiable rewards (RLVR).
 However, binary correctness rewards provide no signal about reasoning *quality* — a concise, decisive trace and a verbose, meandering trace receive identical rewards if both reach the right answer.

-ERR+ addresses this with two complementary reward signals:

 ### Phase 1: Entropy Relief Reward (ERR)

 We observe empirically that **correct reasoning traces exhibit more frequent and deeper token-level entropy drops** within the `<think>` phase than incorrect ones.
 ERR rewards the *resolution* of uncertainty — not the suppression of entropy itself.
 This leaves exploratory high-entropy states unconstrained while incentivizing decisive commitment at reasoning milestones.